 1. Invesco Solar ETF (TAN)

 With an expense ratio of 0.70%, this is one of the pricier ETFs on this list.
 But the Invesco Solar ETF is also one of the largest clean energy ETFs on the market.
 As of writing this article, this ETF is trading for $29.63 a share, and has $456 million AUM.

 The fund has also reported year-to-date returns of 59.64%, reflecting the current trend of clean energy ETFs.

 2. iShares Global Clean Energy ETF (ICLN)

 This popular clean energy ETF includes companies that specifically focus on solar energy and wind turbines.
 It tracks the S&P Global Clean Energy Index, which is composed of 30 clean and renewable energy stocks from all around the world.

 It has about $344 million AUM, and is currently trading at $11.03 per share.
 The fund has reported 34.49% in year-to-date returns, and has a slightly higher expense ratio at 0.46%.

 At the end of the day, investing in the energy sector (in all of its variations) is an important part of a diversified portfolio.
 But even with rapid growth occurring in the renewable energy sector, it’s important to always remember that you shouldn’t bet everything on one card, especially in a sector as volatile as the energy sector.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.